 Educators can go on to attend a facilitator professional development workshop that enables them to host and facilitate their own workshops for new educators.
 Facilitators must hold at least one workshop every two years to maintain certification.
-Project Learning Tree and Project WILD partner for Michigan's facilitator workshops every odd year (2021 workshops that were canceled could potentially be rescheduled for 2022).
+Typically, Project Learning Tree and Project WILD partner for Michigan's facilitator workshops every odd year (2021 workshops that were canceled could potentially be rescheduled for 2022).
 This training counts toward the Michigan specific part of Strand 2 of the MAEOE EEC (Michigan Alliance for Environmental and Outdoor Education's Environmental Certification Program)

 Facilitator training offers a brief review of many activities and the highlights of the guides, and focuses mainly on planning for a high-quality, professional development experience for adult learners.
 Professional speaking tips, dealing with difficult participants, adapting on the fly, agenda building, marketing, local resources, and knowing the audience are all discussed.

 Event: Project WILD and Project Learning Tree Facilitator Level Professional Development Training (Train the Trainer)

 Times: 10 am Day 1 - 4:30 pm Day 2, presence in the evening for group work is required